Evolution of butterflies

 Butterfly evolution is the origin and diversification of butterflies through geologic time and over a large portion of the Earth's surface.
-The earliest known butterfly fossils are from the mid Eocene epoch, between 40-50 million years ago.
+The earliest known butterfly fossils are from the mid Eocene epoch, between 40 and 50 million years ago.
 Their development is closely linked to the evolution of flowering plants, since both adult butterflies and caterpillars feed on flowering plants.
 Of the 220,000 species of Lepidoptera, about 45,000 species are butterflies, which probably evolved from moths.
 Butterflies are found throughout the world, except in Antarctica, and are especially numerous in the tropics; they fall into eight different families.

 Phylogeny

 The butterflies form the clade Rhopalocera, which is composed of three superfamilies: Hedyloidea (the moth butterfly family Hedylidae), the Hesperioidea (the skipper family Hesperiidae), and the Papilionoidea (the true butterfly families Papilionidae, Pieridae, Nymphalidae, Lycaenidae, and Riodinidae).
 All of these families are monophyletic.
 The Hedyloidea is the sister group to the other two superfamilies.
 Within the Papilionoidea, Papilionidae is the sister group to the other families, and Pieridae is the sister group to (Nymphalidae+(Lycaenidae+Riodinidae)).
 Phylogenetic hypotheses within the Nymphalidae are still under discussion.
 Current research is concentrated on subfamilial and tribal relationships, especially in the Nymphalidae.